 Executive Summary

 The use of social media will significantly assist Saint Mary’s College Department of Business Administration reach its enrollment goals into the future.
 There are many forms of social media which if effectively used, will successfully deliver the desired message to prospective business majors.
 Through research from leading sources in the field on branding and social media, I have compiled multiple approaches that the Department can utilize to improve its social media techniques.
-With an increased presence on the web and through the tools of social media, the Department will increase the traffic of potential students looking to apply as majors.
+With an increased presence on the web and through the tools of social media, the Business AdministrationDepartment will increase the traffic of potential students looking to apply as majors.

 Introduction

-The major academic goal for my internship is to learn more about social media and how it can help and/or effect Departmental recruitment on the Saint Mary’s College campus.
+The major academic goal for my internship is to learn more about social media and how it can help and/or effect Departmental recruitment on the Saint Mary’s College campus to both current and prospective students.
 After research into the different forms of social media, an effective marketing plan using new media for recruitment will be proposed.

 The Department Business Administration wants to expand and enhance recruiting efforts as well as showcase previous students.
 But how can the Department be brought up to speed in the latest generation of tools for marketing their programs to prospective students?
 An in depth look at 21st century recruiting methods will help determine what type of media is most appropriate for the Department to use and how to implement it.